yehia67/documentation/iri/0.1/how-to-guides/run-an-iri-node-on-linux.md

 :::

-Now that the IRI Java file and the `spent-addresses-db` direcory are saved on your server, [configure the IRI](#configure-the-iri) before running it.
+Now that the IRI Java file and the `spent-addresses-db` directory are saved on your server, [configure the IRI](#configure-the-iri) before running it.

 ### Build the IRI Java file from the source code